yididiya-kassahun/mailSender-Bot/README.md

 2. Use the following commands to interact with the bot:

-/start: Initialize the bot. \n
+/start: Initialize the bot. <br>
-/send: Compose and send an email. \n
+/send: Compose and send an email. <br>
-/developer: Get developer information \n
+/developer: Get developer information <br>

 # Contributions
 Contributions to this project are welcome.
 Feel free to open issues, submit pull requests, or provide suggestions for improvements.